 Michael Bommarito founds, builds, operates, consults for, and advises businesses in legal and financial services, technology, and logistics.
 His experience spans technology, business, and operations, ranging from top Am Law firms and $B+ AUM investment firms to idea-stage startups.
-He bring over a decade of experience in software, data, infrastructure, operations, and business strategy to any team, and frequently serves in outsourced executive roles.
+He brings over a decade of experience in software, data, infrastructure, operations, and business strategy to any team, and frequently serves in outsourced executive roles.

 - | LinkedIn Profile